The author is a guitarist and bassist with over 35 years of experience as a musician.

 All that would change when a kid from Texas showed up in a band called Pantera in the early 1990s, wielding a Dean ML he'd won in a guitar contest.
 "Dimebag" Darrell Abbot and Pantera would become famous, and soon the ML was back in the spotlight in the hands of one of the greatest metal guitarists of a generation.

 The only problem was Dean guitars went out of production briefly, so Dime set about buying up all the old MLs he could.
-Today, Dean is going stronger than ever, and boasts not only several ML and Dime signature models, but new artist models from great players like Dave Mustaine of Megadeth and Michael Amott of Arch Enemy.
+Today, Dean is going stronger than ever and boasts not only several ML and Dime signature models but new artist models from great players like Dave Mustaine of Megadeth and Michael Amott of Arch Enemy.

 The ML design is built for resonance and sustain.
 The sheer mass of the mahogany body with the set mahogany neck lends to a deep sound, and the maple top helps to bring out the highs.
-Although MLs are available with Floyd Rose tremolos, the original design featured a though-body string setup for amazing sustain.
+Although MLs are available with Floyd Rose tremolos, the original design featured a through-body string setup for amazing sustain.

 There is a reason the Dean ML rose again as the weapon of choice for one of the best metal guitarists who ever lived.